Rapid prototyping: injection vs. 3D printing?

 The use of 3D printing in innovative and experimental scenarios is frequently shown in the media, but the reality is that the majority of today's plastic parts are made by injection molding.
 This choice is understandable given the way the process allows for quality control, cost control and the manufacture of complex assemblies, by injection moulding or bi-material injection with tight tolerances.

-3D printing and the plastic injection molding are both useful and competitive processes, as are cnc machining by shooting or milling.
+3D printing and the Plastic injection molding are both useful and competitive processes, as are cnc machining by shooting or milling.

 3D printing has given engineers the ability to create plastic models from their desks and bring them to life in a matter of hours.
 Injection molding, on the other hand, is synonymous with quality and value.
 It is commonly used to quickly and reliably produce large volumes of complex plastic designs.